Common Artist Questions Answered

 Q: How can I find an agent to represent my art?

 A: The "artist agent" is basically a myth.
 Art dealers and galleries represent artists-- that's about the closest thing to agents in artland, and they're the ones you should be contacting.
-A small percentage of artists have what you could call agents or representatives-- more like managers really-- but these artists tend to be highly successful and established in their careers, and so overwhelmed with dealer, gallery, museum, and collector requests that they hire professionals to handle their business affairs.
+A small percentage of artists have what you could call agents or representatives-- more like managers really-- but these artists tend to be very successful and established in their careers, generate lots of sales, and are so overwhelmed with dealer, gallery, museum, and collector requests that they hire professionals to handle their business affairs.

 Q: I've been making art for several years and have been in a couple of group shows at local galleries.
 Should I contact major galleries and try to get shows?

 A: Let me ask you a question.
-If you're in a band that plays local bars and nightclubs, should you try to get a gig at Madison Square Garden?
+If you're in a band that occasionally plays local bars and nightclubs, should you try to get a gig at Madison Square Garden?
 The art world is like anywhere else.
-You work your way up; you don't skip steps.
+You work your way up; you can't skip steps.

-Q: Should I make limited edition giclees (inkjet prints) of my art?
+Q: Should I make limited edition giclees or digital prints of my art?

-A: Generally no, unless you've got significant name recognition and your art is in such demand that you can't make enough fast enough to satisfy buyers-- or that your originals have gotten so expensive, hardly anybody can afford them.
-Most people who buy giclee prints buy the "name" first and the art second-- they've read about the artist or seen a major show or all their friends own one, and they want one too.
-Also keep in mind that if you're not well known, a significant downside to making prints of your art (assuming you have plenty of originals to sell) is that you essentially compete against yourself-- people opt for your cheaper giclee prints rather than your more expensive originals.
+A: Yes, if you've got significant name recognition, your art is in demand, or your originals have gotten so expensive that only well-healed buyers can afford them.
+Many people who can't afford originals by established artists they love will buy affordable digital prints if given the opportunity.
+They're fans of the artist, follow them on social media, or see their shows.
+Maybe some of their friends own prints, and they want one too.
+Keep in mind that if you're not well known, don't make a lot of sales, and have plenty of originals available, a significant downside to selling prints of your art is that you can end up competing against yourself.
+In other words, people will opt for your cheaper limited edition prints rather than your more expensive originals.

 Q: Should I invest in a website to show my art?

-Q: Should I rent wall space at a pay-to-play gallery?
+Q: Should I pay for shows or to rent wall space at galleries that charge fees?

 A: Depends on the gallery.
-Some are genuinely artist friendly, charge reasonable prices, and perform valuable services for their local communities by providing aspiring artists with a venue.
+Some are genuinely artist friendly or are run by artists, charge reasonable fees, and perform valuable services for their area art communities by providing aspiring artists with venues to show.
 Others are expensive, out for themselves, make big promises, and deliver little or nothing.
-Best way to research this type of gallery is to speak with artists who currently and have previously shown there BEFORE you pay for space.
+Best way to research this type of gallery is to speak with artists who currently and have previously shown at these places BEFORE you fill out applications or make any committments to pay for space.

 Q: I get occasional offers to submit my work to directories of contemporary artists that say they print thousands of copies for national or international distribution.
-Submission may be free or nominal in cost, but if I'm accepted, costs range as high as several thousand dollars.
-In return, I get a page or two-page essay about my art and anywhere from two to five illustrations of my work.
+Submission may be free or nominal in cost, but if I'm accepted, costs to be included can range as high as several thousand dollars.
+In return, I can get a page or two-page essay about my art and anywhere from two to five illustrations.
 Yes or no?

 Q: Can you give me some names of galleries, collectors, or agents that would be interested in my art?